Falange Española de las JONS: Early history

 Following the 1936 elections, more violence erupted between the Falange and its enemies.
 While Rivera initially thought that the new government might implement the "national revolution" and ordered his militants to abstain from hostile acts against the government, it was not to last.
-On 6 March four members of the Falangist trade union, CONS, who failed to support a leftist strike were killed.
-On 11 March, two law students, one Falangist and the other Carlist, were shot to death, allegedly by the Socialist Youth.
+On 6 March, four members of the Falangist trade union, CONS, who failed to support a leftist strike were killed.
+On 11 March, two law students, one Falangist and the other Carlist, were shot to death, allegedly by the Socialist Youth of Spain.
 Since there had been six Falange-affiliated deaths in five days, the Falange retaliated and on 13 March, several fascist gunman attempted to kill Luis Jiménez de Asúa, a well-known Socialist leader and law professor who was also one of the authors of the Republican Constitution.
 While he survived, a member of his police escort was fatally wounded.
 On 16 April, Falangists opened fire with submachineguns against workers in the centre of Madrid, killing three and wounding forty.
 During the Popular Front government, sixty-seven Falangists were killed, compared to forty-one during the previous two years.
 In turn, the Falange killed sixty-four leftists, mostly socialists and communists.
-To survive against increased government persecution, the movement adopted a communist style cell structure of three members per cell.
+To survive against increased government persecution, the movement adopted a communist-style cell structure of three members per cell.
 One of the reasons the organisation survived was due to a large influx of new members, with 15,000 members of the CEDA youth organisation, JAP, joining the Falange (though this was a small number compared to JAP's total membership of 225,000).

 The left-wing Popular Front government persecuted the Falange and imprisoned the Marqués de Estella on 6 July 1936.
 In turn, the Falange joined the conspiracy to overthrow the Second Spanish Republic, supporting the military revolt ultimately led by Francisco Franco and continuing to do so throughout the ensuing Spanish Civil War.

 Spanish Civil War

 With the eruption of the Civil War in July 1936, the Falange fought on the side of the Nationalist faction against the Second Spanish Republic, expanding rapidly from several thousand to several hundred thousand.
-Many people joined the Falange out of fear of persecution - former leftists and centrists rushed to join and tried to avert suspicion of their loyalties by being more fascist than the actual fascists.
-The massive influx of opportunists swamped the "old shirts" - nearly half of the pre-war veterans had died during the initial stages of the rebellion and several of its key leaders were either dead or captured, thus the swollen membership proved extremely awkward for the organisation.
+Many people joined the Falange out of fear of persecution – former leftists and centrists rushed to join and tried to avert suspicion of their loyalties by being more fascist than the actual fascists.
+The massive influx of opportunists swamped the "old shirts" – nearly half of the pre-war veterans had died during the initial stages of the rebellion and several of its key leaders were either dead or captured, thus the swollen membership proved extremely awkward for the organisation.

+Other Nationalist later mocked the influx of former leftists in "Failange" (a portmanteau with FAI, the Iberian Anarchist Federation).